ginobaltazar7/final-project-ginobaltazar7/README.md

 7) For the companion very light and basic react app, install the front end dependencies by running npm install, then launch a browser to http://localhost:3000 by running npm run start.
 Launch Metamask, connect to the truffle blockchain making sure to copy the seed phrase.

+## Kind Notes

+Some caveats - the code has no additional embellishments such as uport integration due to the lack of time to develop.
+The author aims to apply some of the learning from this project to develop larger and more applicable contracts and is interested/curious in the gameify aspects.
+If any of you are interested in staying in touch, please don't hesitate to reach out to me.
+I've enjoyed the Academy, the learnings and new friends/connections.
+And last note, tools like Truffle has made coding quite more straightforward I would agree - hope to see more such tools from the community in the future.